QubesOS/qubes-core-admin-addon-whonix/README.md

  - default dispvm set to name of the template + `-dvm` (can be overriden by `whonix-default-dispvm` feature on the template)
  - tag `anon-vm` used by various qrexec policies
+ - tag `sdwdate-gui-client` used for sdwdate-gui qrexec functions.

 If any of referenced VM does not exists, extension set relevant property to none, to not risk leaking data over clearnet.